G-Research/siembol/docs/introduction/how-tos/quickstart.md

 ### Kafka UI

 We are using Kafdrop UI to view topics and messages.
-You can send messages to parsing topics to test siembol configs.
-You should also see heartbeat messages coming through from siembol-monitoring (if enabled in `values.yaml`).
+You can send messages to parsing topics and to test siembol configs.

 1. To install this and create a kafka client pod:
 ```bash